Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Model and Test

-While the OLS estimator of \eqref{eq_2.2_re} is often used to estimate $\ve{\kappa}$ in time-series regressions, consistency typically requires not only a full-rank condition on the regressors but also nontrivial exogeneity restrictions.
+Although the OLS estimator in \eqref{eq_2.2_re} is widely used in time-series regressions, its consistency requires not only a full-rank condition on the regressors but also an appropriate orthogonality restriction.
 We begin with a standard identification condition.

 \begin{assumption} $\ve{Q}_Z:=\ex[\ve{Z}_t\ve{Z}_t^\prime]$ is positive definite. \end{assumption}